Savannah Chrisley Reflects On The ‘Best Decision’ Of Her Life

 The collage contained four photos including one before she went into the water, one immediately after he pulled his sister out of the water, one with her dripping wet as she looked at her brother, and a fourth photo with her embracing her brother and crying.

 In the caption, Savannah proceeded to list all of the reasons she was thankful for her faith and commitment to the lord.
 She noted that she was thankful for his forgiveness and for all the times he helped her find her way back to the right path.
-She thanked the lord for always being there for her when no one else was.
+She thanked the Lord for always being there for her when no one else was.

 View this post on Instagram